 We generally recommend Google Docs as the preferred approach to generating instructions given the rich formatting and easy collaboration offered.
 The below instructions detail how to set up and use a Google Doc on our platform.

 After you have written instructions, you can embed the instructions into the Task Creation API call or save the instructions to the Project.
-You’ll want to follow our for instructions on embedding the Google Doc in your Task or Project.
+You’ll want to follow our for instructions below on embedding the Google Doc in your Task or Project.

 Submit a small sample of tasks to Scale using your instructions.
 Once you get annotated data back, refine your instructions with additional examples or common errors as needed.